Philippine Groundwater Outlook or PHIGO

 The PHIGO project hopes to:

-- Restore groundwater resources and teach Filipinos the importance of maintaining safe water for everyone and for the future generations.
+- Restore groundwater resources and teach Filipinos the importance of maintaining safe water for everyone and for future generations.

 You may want to read: